KristenJZ/comm2100/content/notes/2023-10-10-notes-8th-week.md

 Three components to credibility:

-- perceived intelligence.
+- perceived intelligence: practical wisdom.
 - virtuous character.
-- goodwill.
+- goodwill: do they have the best of the audiences' interest in heart?

 #### 3. Five Canons of rhetoric used for measuring the quality of a speaker